zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

 the one-time setup is done, it is much easier to write more code and run it in the future.
 A few things you can try:

-* Make the expectation wrong and rerun the test, for example:
+* Make the expectation wrong, save the file, and rerun the test, for example, you can replace the line starting with `expect(` with:

   ```typescript
   expect(2 + 2).toBe(5)
   ```

+  If you scroll up in the terminal window it will show you more details of the failure.
+In this case, that the "expected" value was 5 and the "received" value was 4.

 * See what other math symbols you can use, for example: